gigasquid/gigasquid.github.io/source/_posts/2016-05-29-one-fish-spec-fish.markdown

 {% img https://upload.wikimedia.org/wikipedia/en/9/9a/One_Fish_Two_Fish_Red_Fish_Blue_Fish_%28cover_art%29.jpg %}

 [Clojure.spec](http://blog.cognitect.com/blog/2016/5/23/introducing-clojurespec) is an exciting, new core library for Clojure.
-It enables pragmatic specifications for functions.
-It brings a new level of robustness to building software in Clojure, along with the unexpected side benefit of being able to write specifications to generate Dr. Seuss inspired rhymes.
+It enables pragmatic specifications for functions and brings a new level of robustness to building software in Clojure, along with unexpected side benefits.
+One of which is the ability to write specifications that generate Dr. Seuss inspired rhymes.

-In this blog post, we will take a tour of writing specifications for a clojure function, as well as the power of data generation, with help from the inspirational words:
+In this blog post, we will take a tour of writing specifications for a clojure function, as well as the power of data generation.
+First, some inspirational words:

 >>One fish
 >>Two fish